KristinMenke/Pediatric-Ontogeny-Qualification/README.md

 **Distribution and GFR ontogeny**

-For the Qualification of the distribution and GFR elimination of compounds, the following probe substances were included
+For the Qualification of the distribution and GFR elimination of compounds, the following probe substances were included:

 - Amikacin
 - Vamcomycin
 - Pregabalin

 **CYP3A4 enzyme ontogeny**

-For the Qualification of the distribution and GFR elimination of compounds, the following probe substances were included
+For the Qualification of the distribution and GFR elimination of compounds, the following probe substances were included:

 - Containing
   - Alfentanil
   - Sufentanil
   - Itraconazole

 **CYP2C8 enzyme ontogeny qualification**

-For the Qualification of the distribution and GFR elimination of compounds, the following probe substances were included
+For the Qualification of the distribution and GFR elimination of compounds, the following probe substances were included:

 - Containing
   - Montelukast